 Linda

-Hi Linda, yes calendula is a safe herb to use during pregnancy!
+Hi Linda, yes calendula is a safe herb to use topically during pregnancy!
+You just don’t want to take it internally.
 It is one of the safest herbs there is, it’s good for babies and small children as well.

 sperating little calendula seeds from the chaff now and wonding bout the inner smaller darker seeds.
 Are they also viable?